dmustanger/7dtd-ServerTools/README.md

 <br>
 Vote rewards: for players voting your server at https://7daystodie-servers.com website<br>
 <br>
-Travel: for players to specific locations when in the right location.
+Travel: for players to travel to specific locations when in the right location.
 Can teleport a bike.
 Custom delay<br>
 <br>
 Starting items: new players receive all the items from the StartingItems.xml<br>
 <br>
 First claim block: players can type /claim to receive a single claim block.
-Prevents greifing<br>
+Prevents griefing<br>
 <br>
 Give item: give item directly into a players inventory or all online players.
 Drops to the ground if their inventory is full<br>
 <br>